bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Thorough background research is useful for understanding the client’s context and preparing for effective engagement:

+- **Think of it like a job interview:** Approach this research with the same diligence as preparing for a job interview.
+Being well-informed about the client demonstrates professionalism and builds credibility.

 - **Research the company’s history:** Dive into sources such as the client’s website, Wikipedia page, and recent news articles to gather a comprehensive history of the company.
 Understand their milestones, key achievements, and significant changes over time.

 - **Check LinkedIn:** Review the LinkedIn profiles of the people you will be working with to understand their professional backgrounds and any shared connections or common experiences.
 For example, discovering shared educational backgrounds can serve as icebreakers.

-- **Think of it like a job interview:** Approach this research with the same diligence as preparing for a job interview.
-Being well-informed about the client demonstrates professionalism and builds credibility.

-- **Find industry insight:** Subscribe to industry newsletters and follow relevant publications to stay updated on trends and developments.
+- **Subscribe to industry newsletters:** Find industry insight by following relevant publications (blogs, newsletters, magazines, etc.) to stay updated on trends and developments.
 For example, if consulting for a quick-service restaurant, reading articles from QSR Magazine can provide valuable industry insights.

 Tips and techniques: